chriskyfung/chriskyfung.github.io/_posts/2014-07-12-Tip-for-scripting-LAMMPS-Create-And-Rename-A-Folder-Based-On-The-Input-Variables.md

 ### Results

-As the results, the LAMMPS will create a folder **"1.0x100_m_s-1_Tersoff_y1990"** in the current directory.
+As a result, the LAMMPS will create a folder **"1.0x100_m_s-1_Tersoff_y1990"** in the current directory.
 All the log, restart and dump files for this set of variables will be contained under this folder.

 * * *